-Mango puree takes very little effort to make and can be used in a variety of ways.
+Mango Puree takes very little effort to make and can be used in a variety of ways.
 Why not try adding it to yoghurt, sweet or savoury dips/sauces, baked goods and smoothies.

-How to Choose a Mango
+Ingredient Information (How to Choose a Mango)

 When making mango puree, soft and ripe mangoes are the best.